4d/docs/website/translated_docs/es/Project/architecture.md

 **Note:** The .4dm file extension is a text-based file format, containing the code of a 4D method.
 It is compliant with source control tools.

-### Carpeta Trash
+### `Trash`

 The Trash folder contains methods and forms that were deleted from the project (if any).
 It can contain the following folders:

-- Métodos
+- `Métodos`
-- Formularios
+- `Formularios`
-- TableForms
+- `TableForms`

 Within these folders, deleted element names are in parentheses, e.g. "(myMethod).4dm".
 The folder organization is identical to the [Sources](#sources) folder.

-### Carpeta DerivedData
+### `DerivedData`

 The DerivedData folder contains cached data used internally by 4D to optimize processing.
 It is automatically created or recreated when necessary.
 You can ignore this folder.

+## `Libraries`

+> This folder is used on macOS only.

+The Librairies folder contains the file resulting from a compilation with the [Silicon compiler](compiler.md#silicon-compiler) on macOS.

-## Carpeta Resources
+## `Resources`

 The Resources folder contains any custom project resource files and folders.
-In this folder, you can place all the files needed for the translation or customization of the application interface (picture files, text files, XLIFF files, etc.).
-4D uses automatic mechanisms to work with the contents of this folder, in particular for the handling of XLIFF files and static pictures.
-For using in remote mode, the Resources folder lets you share files between the server machine and all the client machines.
-See the *4D Server Reference Manual*.
+En esta carpeta puede colocar todos los archivos necesarios para la traducción o personalización de la interfaz de la aplicación (archivos imagen, archivos texto, archivos XLIFF, etc.).
+4D utiliza mecanismos automáticos para trabajar con el contenido de esta carpeta, en particular para el manejo de archivos XLIFF e imágenes estáticas.
+Para su uso en modo remoto, la carpeta Resources permite compartir archivos entre el equipo servidor y todos los equipos cliente.
+Ver el *manual 4D Server*.

 | Contenido             | Descripción                                                                                                                                           | Formato |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |
 | *item*                | Project resource files and folders                                                                                                                    | varios  |
 | Images/Library/*item* | Pictures from the Picture Library as separate files(*).
 Names of these items become file names.
 If a duplicate exists, a number is added to the name. | imagen  |

-(*) only if the project was exported from a .4db binary database.
+(*) sólo si el proyecto fue exportado desde una base binaria .4db.

-## Carpeta Data
+## `Datos`

-The data folder contains the data file and all files and folders relating to the data.
+La carpeta Data contiene el archivo de datos y todos los archivos y carpetas relacionados con los datos.

 | Contenido    | Descripción                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | Formato |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |